DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv_emulated_virtio_nic.rst

 ========================================

 Virtio is a para-virtualization framework initiated by IBM, and supported by KVM hypervisor.
-In the Intel® Data Plane Development Kit (Intel® DPDK), we provide a virtio Poll Mode Driver (PMD) as a software solution, comparing to SRIOV hardware solution, for fast guest VM to guest VM communication and guest VM to host communication.
+In the Data Plane Development Kit (DPDK), we provide a virtio Poll Mode Driver (PMD) as a software solution, comparing to SRIOV hardware solution, for fast guest VM to guest VM communication and guest VM to host communication.

 Vhost is a kernel acceleration module for virtio qemu backend.
-The Intel® DPDK extends kni to support vhost raw socket interface, which enables vhost to directly read/ write packets from/to a physical port.
+The DPDK extends kni to support vhost raw socket interface, which enables vhost to directly read/ write packets from/to a physical port.
 With this enhancement, virtio could achieve quite promising performance.